 1. You have the same consumer rights if you buy in a sale as you do if you buy at any other time of the year.

-In all cases, what you buy must be as described to you, fit for the intended purpose and be of satisfactory quality.
+In all cases, what you buy must be:

+fit for the purpose it is normally used for,